 Instagram’s latest improvements include allowing Instagrammers to follow Instagram hashtags and business profiles who add hashtags in their Instagram bios, making the entire account discoverable, not just a single post.

 Instagram has become a growing platform for businesses to showcase products.
-From 2017 to 2019 alone, the amount of business profiles on Instagram have increased from 15 million to 25 million.
+From 2017 to 2019 alone, the number of business profiles on Instagram has increased from 15 million to 25 million.
 As of 2019, Instagram reported that they have 1 billion users, and about 80% of those users follow at least one business.
 So how do you ensure your business growth on the platform?